DevComm-in/Asyncer/README.md

 # Asyncer
-It let you do your task in background thread with callback of completion or failure.
+It let you do your task in background thread with callback of completion or failure.<br>
-It is super easy to implement (See Example)
+It is super easy to implement (See Example)<br>
-It is based on android's modern Architecture Corooutine
+It is based on android's modern Architecture Corooutine<br>

 ### To use this library,<br>